-This morning I just felt at peace—with my decisions, with my path, with the fact that I’m not perfect, but I’m moving.
+This morning I just felt at peace—with my decisions, with my path, with my purpose, with the fact that I’m not perfect, but I’m moving.
 And that’s what’s most important.

 I sat down and wrote a piece on that feeling.
 Maybe it can encourage you today.
 Maybe it can remind you that you don’t have to be everything to everyone—you can just be you.
 And that is enough.